Royal Troon Golf Club: Open Championship

+German golfer Sophia Popov's status as Champion Golfer of the Year in the 2020 Open Championship, where there was only a tournament for women that year, was regarded as one of the greatest upsets in major championship golf.

-Awarded 'Royal' designation
+Royal designation

 Troon was granted its "Royal" designation in 1978, during its centenary.
 Its clubhouse, designed by Henry Edward Clifford and built in 1886, is richly decorated with historical golf artifacts.
 James Montgomerie, father of Colin Montgomerie, served as Secretary in the 1980s.

-Ten-time host of The Open Championship

 Its Old Course is one of the host courses for The Open Championship, one of the major championships on the PGA Tour and European Tour.
-The Club most recently hosted in 2016 and will host the 2024 for a tenth time.
+The club has hosted 11 Open Championships, ten for men (most recently in 2024), and the 2020 Open for women (no men's equivalent that year).